worldwidee/MobSur-Flutter-SDK/README.md

   MobSurSDK().updateClientId('client-id-here');
 ```

+## Sample project

+A complete project with the SDK can be found in our [GitHub repository](https://github.com/eden-tech-labs/MobSur-Flutter-App).

 ### Important!!!
 For the Android platform, we have minimum SDK version requirements.
 If you need to use the app on lower version than 32, please contact us.